Racism in China: Anti-Muslim sentiment

-Uyghur genocide
+Persecution of Uyghurs in China

-Since 2014, the Chinese Communist Party under Xi Jinping Administration has pursued a policy which has led to more than one million Muslims (the majority of them Uyghurs) being held in secretive detention camps without any legal process.
-Critics of the policy have described it as the sinicization of Xinjiang and called it an ethnocide or cultural genocide, with many activists, NGOs, human rights experts, government officials, and the U.S. government calling it a genocide.
-The Chinese government did not acknowledge the existence of these re-education camps until 2018 and called them "vocational education and training centers."
-This name was changed to "vocational training centers" in 2019.
-The camps tripled in size from 2018 to 2019 despite the Chinese government claiming that most of the detainees had been released.
-The Chinese Ambassador to the United States, Cui Tiankai has stated that accusations of genocide made by United States President Joe Biden and Secretary of State Antony Blinken are "inaccurate."
+Since 2014, the Chinese Communist Party under the leadership of the general secretaryship of Xi Jinping has pursued a policy which has led to the imprisonment of more than one million Muslims (the majority of them are Uyghurs) in secretive detention camps without any legal process.
+Critics of the policy have described it as the sinicization of Xinjiang and they have also called it an ethnocide or a cultural genocide, and many activists, NGOs, human rights organizations, government officials, and the U.S. government have called it a genocide.
+The Chinese government did not acknowledge the existence of these internment camps until 2018 and when it finally acknowledged their existence, it called them "vocational education and training centers" rather than internment camps.
+In 2019, the name of these camps was officially changed to "vocational training centers".
+From 2018 to 2019, despite the Chinese government's claim that most of the detainees had been released, the camps tripled in size.
+The Chinese Ambassador to the United States at the time, Cui Tiankai, stated that accusations of genocide which have been made by United States President Joe Biden and Secretary of State Antony Blinken are "inaccurate."

 There are widespread reports of forced abortion, contraception, and sterilization both inside and outside the re-education camps.
 NPR reports that a 37-year-old pregnant woman from the Xinjiang region said that she attempted to give up her Chinese citizenship to live in Kazakhstan but was told by the Chinese government that she needed to come back to China to complete the process.
 She alleges that officials seized the passports of her and her two children before coercing her into receiving an abortion to prevent her brother from being detained in an internment camp.
 Zumrat Dwut, a Uyghur woman, claimed that she was forcibly sterilized by tubal ligation during her time in a camp before her husband was able to get her out through requests to Pakistani diplomats.
 The Xinjiang regional government denies that she was forcibly sterilized.
 The Associated Press reports that there is a "widespread and systematic" practice of forcing Uyghur women to take birth control medication in the Xinjiang region, and many women have stated that they have been forced to receive contraceptive implants.
 The Heritage Foundation reported that officials forced Uyghur women to take unknown drugs and to drink some kind of white liquid that caused them to lose consciousness and sometimes causes them to cease menstruation altogether.